CasEsselink/portfolio/learningOutcomes.md

 *Tooling and methodology: Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well as applying static code analysis and code reviews.*

+### 1. Why
+Software quality is an important aspect of coding.
+If you neglect sofware quality, you can get a lot of problems later on.
+By making sure to test things regularly, you know instantly when something goes wrong.
+If you fix mistakes when they happen, you prevent building on these mistakes.
+This saves a lot of time, because you prevent having to remake big part of the code.

-### 1. Unit and integration tests
+### 2. Unit and integration tests
 In both the group project and in my individual project, I have made unit tests.
 I made these to regularly test the quality of my software.
 I also made integration tests for both.
 These run bigger parts of my project and test the connection between smaller units.
 For my integration test I used a mockmvc to mimic the frontend making api calls.
 I make sure the returns of these calls are correct.

-Below you see some images of my unit and integration tests.
+These are my tests for one of the servers of my individual project: https://github.com/S3Puzzle/Leaderboard-service/tree/main/src/test/java/com/CasS3/Leaderboard

+Test I wrote for the group project: https://github.com/fontys-group3/bestel-service/tree/main/src/test/java/com/groep3/bestel/tests

-### 2. Automating tests
+### 3. Automating tests
 I made a maven workflow in github.
 This workflow build the application and runs the tests on each push and merge on the main branch.
 This is the workflow I made for one of the repositories in my personal project:
 '''
 name: Leaderboard cicd